postcss/postcss/README.md

 PostCSS itself is very small.
 It includes only a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier.

-All CSS transformations are made by plugins.
+All styles transformations are made by plugins.
 And these plugins are just small plain JS functions, which receive a CSS node tree, transform it, and return a modified tree.